Thraka/SadConsole/nuget/readme.md

 - NuGet package supports **.snuget** and **SourceLink**
 - Rectangle extensions added: `ToPixels`, `ToConsole`
 - Keyboard methods like IsKeyPressed now ignore SHIFT and support checking AsciiKey for SHIFT state
+- CAPSLOCK and NUMLOCK no longer use windows dll